-What do the regulations say?
+What do the confined space regulations say?

-Before work in any confined space is carried out all of the hazards present, or that could possibly occur, should be identified fully, assessing the risk that is present and what safety measures need to be put in place.
-These assessments must determine whether there is any need to enter the space at all, if work can be completed successfully outside of the space then it should be.
+Before working in any confined space identify all hazards present or any that could possibly occur.
+Assess the risk that is present and what safety measures need putting in place.
+These assessments must determine whether there is any need to enter the space at all.
+If work can be successfully completed outside of the space then it should be.

 What happens if things go wrong?

 Even after all the correct risk assessments and necessary precautions, things can still go wrong.
 And, if they do people may then be immediately compromised and in danger.

 Only trained and equipped specialist personnel should attempt a rescue in this situation.
 Any ill-prepared attempt to rescue someone from a confined space only serves to put more lives in danger.
 Nearly two-thirds of all deaths occurring in confined spaces are attributed to unprepared people trying to perform an urgent rescue.

 Regulation 5 of the ‘Confined Spaces Regulations’ say “you must make suitable arrangements for emergency rescue which will depend on the nature of the confined space, the risks identified and the likely nature of an emergency rescue.
 You should not rely on the public emergency services.”

 Having a qualified and equipped team for confined space rescue present on the job is vital.

 Confined spaces are often narrow and access far from ideal for rescuers.
 A lot of good rescue teams will have advanced rope rescue skills at their disposal, enabling them to react quickly to a multitude of scenarios.
 They are able to adapt to a changing situation, assessing every development as it occurs. that occurs.

 Entry rescues in confined spaces are planned and executed with precision.
 Abfad’s rescue teams often give a demonstration rescue for workers before the job commences.
 Giving a visible demonstration of the rescue strategy and techniques involved in an incident that could occur.